BlockchainCommons/GordianQRTool-iOS/README.md

 * Keychain
 * iCloud Drive

+Be _very_ certain that all devices running **Gordian QR Tool** are fully logged into your Apple account, with full access to iCloud, and switches set as noted above.
+Failure to do so will either result in (1) QR entries not being synced to the iCloud (and other devices); or (1) QR entries being synced to other devices without the protected content of the actual code.

 ## Origin, Authors, Copyright & Licenses

 Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).